Battle of the Tiger's Mouth: Background

 The decline of authority of the Qing dynasty had caused the rise of numerous pirate groups, active around the commercially important Pearl River Delta, that captured trade vessels, assaulted seaside populations or forced them to pay tribute, but did not interfere with European shipping initially.
 The most important of these pirate groups became the Red Flag Fleet which, under the leadership of Cheung Po Tsai, had clashed with Portuguese vessels in 1805, but in May 1807 suffered a heavy defeat at the hands of Portuguese lieutenant Pereira Barreto, commanding a two-ship squadron.

 Cheung Po Tsai, taking the local monks under his protection, had asserted himself as the leader of a sect to which the pirates adhered.
 Indeed, among the Macanese, it was rumoured that the Cheung Po Tsai even aspired to becoming Emperor of China.

-As the Napoleonic Wars erupted in Europe, the British established a military garrison in Macau in September 1808, supposedly to prevent it from falling into French hands, however, they did not make any moves against the pirates.
+As part of the Napoleonic Wars, the British established a garrison in Macau in September 1808 in order to prevent the colony from falling into French hands, though they did not make any moves against Chinese pirates.
 When Pereira Barreto left Macau, Chinese piracy threatened to cut off local Macanese shipping.
 In early September 1809, the pirates captured a Portuguese trade ship coming from Timor, killing all its crewmembers.
 Subsequently, the Loyal Senate of Macau (the Leal Senado) armed three ships, commanded by artillery captain José Pinto Alcoforado de Azevedo e Sousa with categorical orders to conduct a punitive expedition against the pirates.
-A British frigate anchored by Macau agreed to assist against the pirates, upon the governors' solicitation.
+A British Royal Navy frigate anchored by Macau agreed to assist against the pirates, upon the governors' solicitation.